kp1930/Model3D_AR_Application/README.md

 ## Model3D_AR_Application

-Android based Augmented reality application to show 3D runtime models in real space using Java as coding language and ARCore library by Google.
+Android based augmented reality application to show 3D runtime models in real space using Java as coding language and ARCore library by Google.